ecfeed/ecfeed.java/README.md

 Do not hesitate to experiment with the code and modify the welcome mode.
 It can be recreated easily and there is no better way to learn than hands-on exercises.

-However, have in mind that the ID of every model (including the welcome model) is unique.
-If you want to copy and paste the example, be sure to update it accordingly.
+However, have in mind that the ID of each model (including the welcome model) is unique.
+If you want to copy and paste the above example, be sure to update it accordingly.

 ## JUnit

-The ecFeed library can be used to create test cases for JUnit, which is ont of the mose common Java testing frameworks.
+The ecFeed library can be used to create test cases for JUnit, which is one of the mose common testing frameworks for Java.
 It is possible, because generation methods return the 'Iterable<Object[]>' interface, which can be directly used as the data source.

 ```java
 public class JUnit5Test {